manio143/blog_en/content/excos/01-simple-cd-pipeline.md

 docker compose -f $1 up -d
 ```

+_Update_: Adding `--wait --wait-timeout 180` to the last command can allow you to wait until all containers are healthy or fail deployment.

 ## Disk space cleanup

 As we are pushing images onto the server we need to be conscious of how much space they take.